 So there’s a lot of very basic putting words together in a very practical way to produce meaning, which is kind of refreshing at times compared to some of the more complicated, structured grammatically difficult languages.
 Basically, that’s it.
 You have to tackle the characters upfront.
 Start early and keep going at it every single day.

 The other thing about Chinese grammar, don’t get caught up in any explanations, terms or whatever.
 It’s all a matter of patterns.
 There might be 50 or 100 different patterns.
 If you do something then I will [要是你去我也去。] Save phrases, save patterns and, if you can, get a Chinese grammar book that focuses on patterns.
-That’s how you should learn the language.
+That’s how to learn Chinese.